taerugh/can-cpp/README.md

 ## Features

+### CAN
 - Unpack raw CAN frame byte sequences to `can::Packet` struct
 - Convert `can::Packet` to raw CAN frame to be transmitted
 - `Bits` class extends `std::bitset` for bit manipulation of CAN payload data
 - Convenient size-agnostic endianness conversion with `hton()` and `ntoh()`

-- CANopen protocol support
+### CANopen
+- Unpack COB-ID to function code and node ID

-- NMEA 2000 (n2k) protocol support
+### NMEA 2000 (n2k)
+- Unpack COB-ID to priority, source address, and PGN
+- Convert CAN packet to PGN struct
-  - Easy to add PGN support with a simple yaml file
+- Easy to add PGN support with a simple yaml file (automatic code generation)

 ## Dependencies